hpigot/hpigot.github.io/_posts/2017-10-06-clubsetup.md

 ### 1. Building a Club Identity

 Tashi Choeden and I discussed a few possible names for the club, and the students voted on which one they liked the most.
-They chose to name the club the **Himalayan Makers Guild**.
+They chose to name the club the **Himalayan Makers Guild** (HMG).

 * **H**:  Most of the boarding students at [SMD][] come from remote villages in the [Himalayas][]
 * **M**:  A [maker][] is someone with a passion for creating new things, learning, and sharing